Back to Bulletins

 Con artists and scammers are nothing new, but with today’s online tools, they are more prolific and clever.

-Aloha Pacific FCU and other reputable financial institutions will NEVER call and ask for your personal or account information.
-If you have any concerns, please contact our Call Center at 808-531-3711.
+• Aloha Pacific FCU and other reputable financial institutions will NEVER call, text or email and ask for your personal or account information.
+If you have any concerns, please call our Contact Center at 808-531-3711.

-Scammers have managed to spoof phone numbers that look legitimate, so just because a number has the 808 prefix, that doesn't mean the call is generated in Hawaii.
+• Scammers have managed to spoof phone numbers that look legitimate on Caller ID, as though a financial institution is trying to contact you.
+And just because a number has the 808 prefix, that doesn't mean the call is generated in Hawaii.

-Please be aware of other scams floating out there:
+Please be aware of these scams floating out there:

 • If you receive a random phone call from someone who says you’ve won money in a grant, lottery or contest but you must pay a fee first to collect it, it’s a scam.

-• Fraudsters are posing as IRS agents, calling to collect taxes through prepaid debit cards or wire transfers.
+• Fraudsters may pose as IRS agents, calling to collect taxes through prepaid debit cards or wire transfers.

 • Advertisements about “guaranteed” job placements are likely to be scams.
 Often the promise requires an up-front payment, and no job to show for it.